Course Title: Listen and take notes for research

 Details of Learning Activities

-This unit in part covers the speaking and listening macro skills addressed in the certificate.
+This unit covers in part the reading and writing macro skills addressed in the whole certificate.

 TEXTS AND EQUIPMENT